bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/issuing-bitmarks.md

     > The `create` command registers an asset from a fingerprint *and* issues the corresponding bitmarks
     >
     > **Global Options:**
-    >* `identity` - The identity of the registrant's Bitmark Account, which is stored in the Bitmark-CLI config file.
+    >* `identity` - The identity of the registrant's Bitmark Account, which is stored in the Bitmark CLI config file.
     >
     > **Command Options:**
     >* `asset name` - The `name` field in the asset record.